nathan-hyan/wadsmoosh-freedoom/README.md

 This fork uses the actual episode names rather than simply adding all of Fredoom Phase 1 as a single episode and uses the name "Destination: Earth" as the name for Phase 2 based on the exit text of Phase 1.

-## The current To-do list is:

-    - Fix animated textures when Final Doom is not present

 Everything else from the to-do list of the upstream of this fork has been done.

 ## Absolute Beginner's Guide